mdrakiburrahman/sgx-pyspark-sql-demo/README.md

 This repository demonstrates the following architecture for **Confidential Analytics** on Azure SGX enabled machines (**AKS** or **Standalone**) for running containerized applications: <br>

-> 💡 Confidential analytics in this context means: run analytics on PII data with peace of mind against data exfiltration
+> 💡 Confidential analytics in this context is meant to imply: **_"run analytics on PII data with peace of mind against data exfiltration"_**

 ![Architecture Diagram](images/Architecture-Diagram.png)